AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 2. For each affine layer, choose endpoints according to the signs of its weights.
 3. For each ReLU, replace $[\underline v,\overline v]$ with
    $[\max(0,\underline v),\max(0,\overline v)]$.
-4. At the output, subtract the largest competing score from the smallest score of the required class.
+4. Combine the final linear layer with the required score difference, then bound that margin directly.
+This is last-layer elision.

 If the resulting margin lower bound is positive, the property is verified.
 A nonpositive lower bound cannot certify the property.
 Falsification still